Alejogb1/job-board/blog-data/how-to-use-remote-access-iot-over-internet-windows.md

 id: "how-to-use-remote-access-iot-over-internet-windows"
 ---

-Alright so you wanna get your IoT thingamajig accessible from anywhere using Windows over the internet right Been there done that got the scars to prove it.
+so you wanna get your IoT thingamajig accessible from anywhere using Windows over the internet right Been there done that got the scars to prove it.
 It’s a classic problem a rite of passage really.
 Been wrestling with this kinda stuff since dial-up was a thing.
 Back in the day I even used a literal serial port and modem to access my custom built weather station from the library computer yeah those were the days… No fancy cloud platforms or APIs just pure grit and a very slow connection.

-Okay let's break this down.
+ let's break this down.
 Forget the smoke and mirrors you need a solid plan.
 You got your IoT device which I'm assuming runs some sort of web server or can be controlled via a network protocol and you got your Windows machine which you want to use to poke it remotely.

 First thing first networking basics.
 Your IoT device needs an IP address on the same network as your router and the router needs to be able to forward a specific port to that IP.
 We are talking port forwarding folks classic stuff you need to dive into your router settings its different for every router manufacturer but the basic gist is you create a rule something like: